Last Updated on March 13, 2023 by Anneke Schmidt, PhD

 Self-motivation is crucial to pursuing important goals in our lives.
-Yet, making a change such as committing to a new project or dream takes perseverance, and many of us struggle to stay motivated over time.
+But making a change, such as committing to a new project or dream, takes perseverance, and many of us struggle to stay motivated over time.

 So, how can we stay on task without losing our motivational drive?
-As an educational researcher, I would take a two-step approach to answer this question.
+As an educational researcher and content writer, I would take a two-step approach to answer this question.
 Let’s first try to understand what self-motivation is and why it’s important.
 This will then help us to see how we can motivate ourselves to work towards our goals over long periods of time.

 Self-motivation is the capacity to get yourself to take action to accomplish tasks that you see as important for your future.
 It’s the drive to keep working towards your goals, even when it feels challenging.
 However, maintaining self-motivation requires self-discipline.
 In other words, it’s not enough to try to stay motivated.
 You also need to feel obligated to achieve necessary tasks and be determined to complete them.